openmobilehub/omh-auth/README.md

 We also believe in the power of community collaboration.
 That's why OMH Auth SDK is open-source, inviting contributions and supporting plugins from other auth providers.
-Together, we can expand the capabilities of the SDK and enhance the range of supported map services.
+Together, we can expand the capabilities of the SDK and enhance the range of supported auth services.

 # Sample App